Planck 2015 results. XIX. Constraints on primordial magnetic fields: Conclusions

 Our third non-Gaussianity analysis focuses on the compensated scalar modes.
 In this case, we have used an analytic estimate of the bispectrum on large angular scales.
 We have used an improved estimate of the source term \citep{caprini2015} with respect to previous results \citep{Caprini:2009vk}.
 This analytic estimate can be compared with the observed local $f_{\mathrm{NL}}$ from {\Planck}, giving $B_{1\,\mathrm{Mpc}}^{n_{B}=-2.9}<3.0$\,nG.

-The results from the non-Gaussianity analyses, although coming from different methods, are all in agreement with each other and at the level of those derived with the likelihood analysis using the CMB angular power spectra.
+The results from the different non-Gaussianity analyses (although coming from different methods) are all consistent and at the level of those derived with the likelihood analysis using only the CMB angular power spectra.